AgentD/diy-linux-guide/kernel.md

 [GNU GRUB](https://www.gnu.org/software/grub/).

 The final stage boot loader then takes care of loading the Linux kernel into memory and executing it.
-The boot loader passes along some informational data structures that it writes into memory and passes a pointer to this information to the kernel boot code.
+The boot loader typically generates some informational data structures in memory and passes a pointer to the kernel boot code.
 Besides system information (e.g. RAM layout), this typically also contains a command line for the kernel.

 On a very high level, after the boot loader jumps into the kernel, the kernel decompresses itself and does some internal initialization, initializes built-in